 Updates on the constituent record in Tessitura

-Preferences will show up on the constituent record in Tessitura in the following places depending on the preference type:
+Preferences will show up on the constituent record in Tessitura in the following places based on the preference type:

 Interests will display under the Attributes tab > Interests radial.